monktastic/no-more-contempt/scratch/endless-summary.md

 To be clear: this doesn't mean that you would be _nice._ Sometimes "tough love" may be necessary, as may be _apparent_ contempt.
 But if you still perceive other people as somehow _fundamentally morally defective_ (and thus completely unlike you), then you are still firmly in the grip of precisely the delusion that you think you are fighting — and you can only increase it, while being flawlessly convinced that you are helping.
 To be clear, this is a perception and not just a belief.
 If you can still feel contempt, malice, or self-righteousness, then it is still operating.

-It's not that evil doesn't exist; it's that it doesn't work the way we normally think.
-From the inside, it doesn't feel evil.
-It feels exactly the way you do when you mock or shame your political enemies.
-A tiny aspect of your mind knows _perfectly well_ that what you're doing will harm the world, but that knowledge is very cleverly shielded from conscious self-reflection.
-It feels more than okay, because all you can hear are your own justifications.
-This is exactly how it feels to be a greedy banker, or corrupt politician, or hypocritical CEO — and every time you engage in it, you strengthen the same capacity in others.

 This is the hardest thing to describe.
 Evil never stays confined to your own mind; it always finds a way to leak out.
 By engaging in self-deception, you are sending ripples of darkness out into the world, where they will have far-ranging impacts on events distant in time and space.
 You will be able to convincingly disown any connection to them, but the connection always remains.
 Part of you can always perceive this, and one day it will be made fully conscious.